-2,000 Miles with the Madix Outdoors Drift Camper: Field-Testing My New Tacoma Truck Camper Setup
+2,000 Miles with the Madix Outdoors Drift Camper: Budget Friendly Truck Camper Review

 Toyota Tacoma with Madix Outdoors Drift Camper and rooftop tent setup, parked in Colorado alpine forest during overland trip